Generalized Degrees Freedom of Noncoherent MIMO Channels with Asymmetric Link Strengths: Analysis

 \section{Analysis}

-In this section, we first state some mathematical preliminaries required for the analysis.
-Then in Section \ref{subsec:properties of capacity achieving distribution}, we derive the structure of the capacity achieving distribution for noncoherent MIMO.
-In Section \ref{subsec:MISO}, we prove the gDoF outer bounds for the noncoherent MISO and in Section \ref{subsec:2x2MIMO}, we derive the gDoF outer bounds for the $2\times2$ MIMO system.
+In this section, we provide a more detailed analysis for the results stated in the previous section.
+We first state some mathematical preliminaries required for the analysis.
+Then in Section \ref{subsec:properties of capacity achieving distribution}, we derive the structure of the capacity achieving distribution for the noncoherent MIMO channel.
+In Section \ref{subsec:MISO}, we prove the gDoF outer bounds for the noncoherent MISO channel and in Section \ref{subsec:2x2MIMO}, we derive the gDoF outer bounds for the $2\times2$ MIMO system.